 This image of looking up at a compact Hong Kong residential apartment block has replaced the old classic photo of planes landing at Kai Tak in Hong Kong as a perfect illustration of Hong Kong life.
 You’ll find a steady flow of people in the courtyard of this Quarry Bay apartment block snapping away to get this impressive perspective.
+(The area’s cameo in the 2014 Hollywood blockbuster Transformers: Age of Extinction has helped bring it to Instagrammers’ attention, too.)
 Get to the block by taking the MTR to Taikoo station and then walking about 5 minutes down King’s Road.
 Be aware it is a residential estate so be respectful.
 The ground floor courtyard has a number of businesses so you can even show your support.

-Instagram Pier is a regular fixture on Instagram accounts, and even has its own account – @insta–pier.
+This spot is a regular fixture on Instagram accounts, and even has its own account: @insta–pier.
 This pier in Sai Wan attracts keen photographers as it offers unfettered views across Victoria Harbour and the city.
 It is, however, not intended to be public space.
-It is actually an active pier, the Western District Public Cargo Working Area, one of the six public cargo working areas managed by Hong Kong’s Marine Department.
+It’s actually an active pier, the Western District Public Cargo Working Area, one of the six public cargo working areas managed by Hong Kong’s Marine Department.
 In recent times, the Marine Department has taken to issuing warnings to people on the pier that they face a hefty fine for trespassing.

 Graham Street Mural

 The bright mural on the wall of a Graham Street building is a drawcard for locals and tourists alike, making it one of the top Instagram spots in Hong Kong.
-The mural is found in Sheung Wan – and a bunch of Instagram accounts!
-It is one of the best-known examples of the city’s street art.
+The mural is found in Sheung Wan – and on a huge bunch of Instagram accounts!
+It’s one of the best-known examples of the city’s street art.